jag28731/World_Weather_Analysis/README.md

 Jack loves the PlanMyTrip app.
 I made a few changes to take the app to the next level.

 ### Purpose
 The purpose of my app was to improve the established app.
-Weather description to the weather data on the app.
-I then added input statements to the app to filter the data for vacationers weather preferences, which will be used to identify potential travel destinations and nearby hotels.
+Weather description was added to the weather data on the app.
+I then added input statements to the app to filter the data based on vacationers weather preferences, which will be used to identify potential travel destinations and nearby hotels.
 From the list of potential travel destinations, the vacationers will choose four cities to create a travel itinerary.
 Finally, the app will create a travel route between the four cities as well as a marker layer map.

 ## Pyber Analysis Results
 Jack was able to plan a trip based on his weather preferences.